-If your child has had a communicable disease, such as measles or strep throat, please contact our Health Services Specialist for information about what you will need to do before your child will be permitted back into the classroom.
+If your child has had a communicable disease, such as Hep A, Foodborne Outbreak, Salmonella, Shigella, Measles, Mumps, Rubella, Pertussis, Polio, Influenza, Meningococcal Meningitis, please contact our Health Services Specialist for information about what you will need to do before your child will be permitted back into the classroom.
 Some illnesses require a note from the Health Department or physician before we will let your child re-enter the classroom.
 You will be advised with a note home if a child in our program has contracted or is suspected of a communicable disease.
 This note will inform you of symptoms to watch for and what necessary actions you must take.